mealy2010/PeteThinkful/README.md

 ## 📌 Notes

 This project focuses on structure, semantics, and correct styling rather than pixel-perfect design, in accordance with the project requirements.
+## README, Git Commit History, and Replit Screenshots

+The README file includes the required components and provides a clear overview of the project, including its purpose, the technologies used, and basic instructions for running the application.
+The information is organized in a logical manner and is easy to follow, demonstrating an understanding of proper project documentation standards.

+The Git commit history reflects consistent progress throughout the development of the project.
+Multiple commits were made at different stages, showing incremental updates rather than a single final submission.
+Commit messages are clear and relevant, indicating thoughtful use of version control during development.

+Replit screenshots have been included to demonstrate the development process.
+The screenshots show the project files within the Replit editor, the version history, and the running application.
+These screenshots provide visual confirmation that the project was actively developed and tested within the Replit environment, which supports the overall evaluation of the submission.

+Overall, the project demonstrates appropriate documentation, effective use of Git for version control, and sufficient evidence of development through Replit, aligning with Chegg Skills project submission expectations.